 The Applied Learning Project focuses on developing the Profile of a Applied Learning Project Student

 following skills:

 Communication ♦ Effective communicator

-Problem Solving ♦ Possesses time management skills
+Problem Solving Operation of the provide the provided and the provided

-Research ♦ Ambitious
+➢ Research ♦ Ambitious

-Writing ♦ Enthusiastic
+➤ Writing ♦ Enthusiastic

 Reflection ♦ Mature

-Technology
+Technology ♦ Independent Learner

 Time Management Deadline Oriented

-Analysis V Deadine Oriented
+Analysis V Deadmie Oriented

 Organization

 Public speaking

 Open to Grades: 11, 12 This course may be repeated.
+Students seeking this opportunity must complete an application.